 Speak to your dentist or contact your insurance provider to be certain cost of dentures or partial dentures are covered.

-If you have any questions about dentures in San Juan Capistrano, California, or if you want to schedule a consultation with Dr. Mojgan Niktash, please contact Paradise Dental Practice today at 949-481-2121.
+If you have any questions about dentures in San Juan Capistrano, California, or if you want to schedule a consultation with Dr. Mojgan Niktash and Dr. Abrak Etemad, please contact Paradise Dental Practice today at 949-481-2121.